Testing Implementation of FAMTAR: Adaptive Multipath Routing: Tests of the FAMTAR router

 So far, the functionality of FAMTAR has been tested and the results have been presented only basing on simulation experiments conducted in the ns-3 simulator.
 They showed advantages of the FAMTAR routing over the standard IP routing.
 However, we have to note that the simulation analysis is usually provided with limitations.
 For example, not all factors from real networks can be taken into account in simulations.

 The most valuable results can be obtained when a router is tested in a network where real users generate traffic.
 We can assume that a device which passes such tests works properly and is scalable.
 Unfortunately, it is difficult and risky to test a prototype in a production network.
 That is why we conducted our tests in a laboratory environment, using either real of artificially generated traffic.
-We prepared a small network, as presented in Figures~\ref{fig:scenario-1}, \ref{fig:scenario-2}, \ref{fig:scenario-3} and \ref{fig:scenario-4}.
+We prepared a small network, as presented in Figures~\ref{fig:scenario-1}, \ref{fig:scenario-2}, \ref{fig:scenario-3}, \ref{fig:scenario-4} and \ref{fig:scenario-5}.
 All links in our network were bidirectional with capacity equal to 10 Mbit/s.
 Only links between border routers and hosts had 100 Mbit/s capacity.
 We have chosen such a low capacities in order to make sure that results will not be influenced by insufficient computing power of PCs we were using as routers.

+Congestion thresholds were set to $ Th_{min} = 0.7 $ and $ Th_{max} = 0.9 $, as previous simulation papers showed that these values provide the best compromise between stability and performance.
+Link usage counters were refreshed every 200 milliseconds and the exponential moving average with $ \alpha = 0.2 $ was used to smooth out the readings.
+Moreover, frequency of route table recalculations was also limited by OSPF hold timer (similar to BGP's route dampening), which in the case of XORP daemon used by us was equal to 1 second.
+The default routing protocol cost of all links was equal to 1 (with the exception of scenario II).
+When a congestion on a link was detected, its cost was being raised to 100.

 Traffic was generated in H1, which was a PC computer.
 We used the D-ITG \cite{D_ITG} application to generate traffic and to collect statistical data.
-In scenario II, we did not use the D-ITG traffic generator.
-Instead, R1 was connected to the Internet and we observed traffic in the network in the case when the destination host was downloading a file from the Internet through the P2P protocol.
+In scenario II and III, we did not use the D-ITG traffic generator.
+Instead, in scenario II, an UDP packet generator was used in order to achieve realistic flow length and size distributions.
+In scenario III, R1 was connected to the Internet and we observed traffic in the network in the case when the destination host was downloading a file from the Internet through the P2P protocol.
 We repeated each experiment five times to collect statistically credible results.
 In most scenarios we observed four cases, with one, two, three and four possible paths between edge routers R1 and R4.
 Each time, we compared the results obtained for routers with turned on FAMTAR mechanism with the results obtained for routers doing classic IP routing.

 The following sections present the ideas and results from four scenarios that we analyzed.